 If you want a soundbar that really packs a punch, check out the BOSE Soundbar 700 with Google Assistant.
 Designed to be the world’s best soundbar, its proprietary PhaseGuide technology works with tiny transducers to emit beams of multi-directional sound, giving an unprecedented level of spaciousness, making you feel as though the sound is coming from places outside your soundbar.
 It also has ADAPTiQ technology that optimises its acoustic performance quality for your room.

 With such upmarket technology and performance, the BOSE soundbar retails at $1,199.

 If you would like to take up a loan for your home purchases, consider a personal loan, as renovation loans do not give you the cash upfront.
 You can find the best personal loan suitable for you on Singsaver.

-We hope that our TV buying guide will help you to find the TV of your dreams.
+We hope that our TV Singapore Buying Guide 2020 on the 6 Best Smart TVs in Singapore will help you to buy the best TV in Singapore for your home.
 Do also read our Fridge Buying Guide.

 Please do share this along with your friends if you have found this useful.
 Do look forward to more buying guides that we will be releasing soon!

 Other Buying Guides: